 UK Smart Metering

-Operators across the world will use a range of strategies to rationalise their network offerings - but it now seems clear that networks that have been relied on for IoT support in the past, have limited life, especially following the statements from DCMS in the UK.
+More broadly, across the world operators will use a range of strategies to rationalise their network offerings - but it now seems clear that networks that have been relied on for IoT support in the past, have limited life, especially following the statements from DCMS in the UK.
 Anyone planning to use 2G only equipment as a part of their solution would be wise to keep an eye on how this develops.
 That will ensure they can plan to get the best return on their investment.